Two people holding cup glasses and laughing, with one person holding a small hand towel in their left hand

 • Use time clocks and automated controls to ensure the heating systems are only on when needed.

-• Ensure your house is well insulated with double or triple glazing, loft and external wall insulation and reduce air loss by fitting draft stripping to doors, windows and radiator pipe work entry and exit areas.^
+• Ensure your house is well insulated with double or triple glazing windows, loft and external wall insulation and reduce air loss by fitting draft stripping to doors, windows and radiator pipe work entry and exit areas.^

-• The SSE Airtricity Home Services team have a simple solution for your dream green home.
-From insulation, to heat pumps to new windows and doors, they’ll even help with SEAI grants.
-To learn more visit our Generation Green Home Upgrade hub here
+• The SSE Airtricity Green Home Upgrade team offers a simple solution for creating your dream green home.
+We provide services ranging from insulation to heat pumps, and new windows and doors, solar panels and EV Chargers.
+To learn more visit our Green Home Upgrade hub here.

 ^courtesy of seai.ie.
-For more information download our Energy Saving Tips Booklet or visit seai.ie/home-energy/energy-saving-tips/ or seai.ie/home-energy/home-upgrades/
+For more information visit seai.ie.